fluffynuts/yafs/README.md

 - readFile
 - readTextFile
   - because I keep having to specify the options and I often want text files, not buffers
+- rename
+  - attempt to rename a file or folder, with retry
+  - if `force` is specified, will remove the target if it already exists
+- stat
+  - attempts to `stat` on a provided path, returns null if the path is not found (no errors)
 - writeFile
 - writeTextFile
   - ensures target folders exist before writing